A Visit To Ethipothala Waterfalls near Nagarjuna Sagar

 Good so I am back on writing the post hopefully, you are also out of waterfalls,( remember point no 2 above ?)

 How To Reach Ethipothala Falls: The trip should be combined with Nagarjuna Sagar Dam and nearby places, once you cross the dam coming from Hyderabad side continue on the road towards Macherla, drive slow as it is Ghat road and keep on looking for signs for the Ethipothala Waterfalls.
 About 6 -7 KM on the Macherla road on the left side you will see a board announcing the falls.
 There will be a boom barrier on the small road manned by a shady guy in saffron he will force you to shell out 15 Rs, for some kind of tax.
 You can choose to pay him and save some time, or you can choose to argue with him for half hour and then pay, you see life is all about choices.
 We chose the first option and continued towards the Ethipothala waterfalls.
 Total distance to Ethipothala Waterfalls from Hyderabad is about 193 KM, and you will have to cross the Nagarjuna Sagar Dam to reach the falls.

 Best Time to Visit Ethipothala Waterfalls: During and after the monsoons from July to February when there is ample water in the waterfalls.

-At the the parking lot near the Ethipothala falls some local lads wanted protection money to protect my car from the local langoors ( monkeys) for a ransom of 40 Rs.
-As the car is still on a loan from bank and I was pretty sure they will not understand the brotherhood of langoors and local lads so I bargained for Rs 10 (the things I do for peaceful travel) silently wishing in my heart that none of them ever gets a hoor.
+At the parking lot near the Ethipothala falls some local lads wanted protection money to protect my car from the local langurs ( monkeys) for a ransom of 40 Rs.
+As the car is still on a loan from the bank and I was pretty sure they will not understand the brotherhood of langurs and local lads so I bargained for Rs 10 (the things I do for peaceful travel) silently wishing in my heart that none of them ever gets a hoor.